Class Description | Monday Night Improvisation, Monday 21 June 2021 | IN PERSON

 The class will make an inquiry into the transformative nature of the body exploring unique individual expression especially drawn from Butoh.

-Shifting attention from ‘action’ to ‘active listening’ we will explore Butoh's culturally diverse perspectives, such as ma - in between time and space, wabi - humbleness, sabi - process of decaying and life & death.
+Shifting attention from ‘action’ to ‘active listening’ we will explore the body’s complex expression through Butoh's culturally diverse perspectives, such as ma - in between time and space, wabi - humbleness, sabi - the process of decay.

-In groups, pairs and individuals and through both dynamic and quiet work we will aim to embody movement, image and sensation using a somatic approach.
+In groups, partners and individuals in both dynamic and quiet work we will aim to embody movement, image and sensation using a somatic approach.

 ‘…trusting that the body has its own intelligence & experience.
 Not moving but being moved.
 I explore and reflect the inner landscape where the body becomes mere ‘being’ and where a point of transformation occurs.’

 Yumino Seki is a Japanese dance artist, Butoh practitioner and qualified somatic movement educator who performs, teaches and makes performances in collaboration with artists from diverse backgrounds.

 She searches for Butoh’s visceral communication.
 ‘Authenticity of the temporal body’ in dance performance has been her focus for many years.

 Between 1999-2009 she performed extensively in Europe in Butoh predominantly with Mamu Dance Theatre (Tadashi Endo), TEN PEN CHii (Yumiko Yoshioka) both in Germany and Ariadone (Carlotta Ikeda) in France.
 In 2012 she became qualified in VMI Somatic Practice with Patricia Bardi in Amsterdam.